atomist-attic/cortex/README.md

-To create a new snapshot/development release of the project based on the development version of @atomist/rug, simply push a tag of the form `M.N.P-snapshots`.
+To create a new snapshot/development release of the project based on the development version of @atomist/rug, simply push a tag of the form `M.N.P-snapshotI`.
 For example:

 ```
-$ git tag -a 1.2.3-snapshots
+$ git tag -a 1.2.3-snapshot0
 ```

-**NOTE:** the published npm module version string will have `-snapshots` replaced with a timestamp and will be published to https://atomist.jfrog.io/atomist/api/npm/npm-dev-local
+**NOTE:** the published npm module version string will have `-snapshotI` replaced with a timestamp and will be published to https://atomist.jfrog.io/atomist/api/npm/npm-dev-local

 The snapshot build will be based on the `staging` cortex model.
 The